 Private equity investment strategies include buyout, venture capital, growth capital, and special situations.
 The Private Equity portfolio seeks to deliver long-term, risk-adjusted returns superior to those of comparable public markets.
 Investments in the asset class are achieved primarily through commingled, closed-end funds and may also include fund of funds, direct and co-investment opportunities.
 Exposures are diversified by manager, region, strategy, and vintage year.
 Private equity investments are illiquid, and distributions are received over the life of the investments, which can range between 10 and 15 years.
-These investments do not have set redemption schedules; therefore options for exit are limited to sale on the secondary market.
+These investments do not have set redemption schedule; therefore options for exit are limited to sale on the secondary market.
 Capital commitments are made to these types of investments and funds are invested through a call down structure.
 The fair value of the partnership interest is based on NAV provided by the General Partner.
-The partnership's financial statements are audited annually as of December 31 and the NAV is adjusted quarterly by additional contributions to and distributions from the partnership, the net earnings and losses, and unrealized gains and losses resulting from changes in fair value, as determined by the General Partner.
+The partnership's financial statements are audited annually as of December 31 and the NAV is adjusted quarterly by additional contributions to and losses resulting from changes in fair value, as determined by the General Partner.